Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Strings/String.md

 ```

 ## Conclusion
 In this tutorial, we learned how to create strings, assign strings to variables, and access string characters using indexing and slicing.
 We also learned how to get the length of a string, iterate through a string using a loop, and check if a string contains a certain phrase or character.
-In the next tutorial, we'll learn how to format strings in Python.
 For more information on strings, check out the [official Python documentation](https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str).
 For more tutorials, Visit Python Central Hub.